-Applications for additional capacity, cancellation or adjustments to existing capacity and services received after the last day for late path request are processed in the ad hoc process.
+Applications for new capacity, cancellation or modification of existing capacity for train paths and services, received after the approval of the supplementary application, are handled within the ad hoc process.
 Submitted applications are processed in the order in which they are received.
 The processing time may vary depending on the complexity of the application.
 The answers will be given in close connection to future timetable or in the current timetable.